primait/bridge_ex/README.md

 To use this feature it is necessary to set the following configuration in your `config.exs`:

+- auth0 support for the application in the environment must be enabled via `config :bridge_ex, auth0_enabled: true`.
 - configuration necessary to create API consumers with `prima_auth0_ex`, see [the documentation](https://github.com/primait/auth0_ex#api-consumer).
-- auth0 support for the environment must be enabled via `config :bridge_ex, auth0_enabled: true`.

 Then configure your bridge with the audience of the target service:

 ```elixir
 use BridgeEx.Graphql, [endpoint: "...", auth0: [enabled: true, audience: "target_audience"]]
 ```

+Note that Auth0 integration must be explicitly enabled for each bridge by setting `auth0: [enable: true]`, as per the example above.

 ## Testing your bridge